Transgiving/Transgiving/README.md

 * Your name
 * Your website (if applicable; this can just be Twitter or Mastodon if you want)
 * What you do and/or sell
-* Where people can support you (Patreon, Redbubble, Paypal.me, etc. are fine.)
+* Where people can support you (Patreon, Redbubble, Paypal.me, etc. are fine.
+Include as many as you want.)

 ## The Transgiving List